JessBMagana/Bioinformatics-and-Genome-Annotation-Class/README.md

 # Bioinformatics-and-Genome-Annotation-Class
-Class into bioinformatics and genome annotation using Python This repository holds all of the lessons obtained in this class.
+Class into bioinformatics and genome annotation using Python.
+This repository holds all of the lessons obtained in this class.

 Lab01: